Greatness7/MMM-2022/dialogue-quest-CS.md

 #### Arriving on Island

-> There’s so many of them, this will be like shooting hagfish in a barrel.
+> There’s so many of them, just like the last time.
+This will be like shooting hagfish in a barrel.
 I just hope I brought enough arrows, I admit.

 > [Mara has a bloodlust in her eyes.]